Licensed Clinical Professional Counselor, Dance/Movement Therapist, Ballroom Dance Instructor

 A program that focused on the study and application of the body/mind connection and its relation to our behavior, thoughts, emotions, body language, development, creativity, and relationships?
 My own personal dream, job tailor made from my greatest interests?
 Sign me up!
 This surprising, timely, and exciting new information encouraged me to pursue graduate studies in the subject.
 I completed a Master’s degree in Dance/Movement Therapy and Counseling at Columbia College Chicago, which qualified me to practice as a licensed clinical professional counselor (LCPC) and board certified dance/movement therapist (BC-DMT) in the State of Illinois.

 Much like the choreography of dance, these different ideas ended up connecting, relating, and shaping into a beautiful piece which now informs and guides my work with you.

 With over ten years of experience in the mental health field I have worked in inpatient, residential, and currently outpatient treatment setting through my private practice.
 I've had the opportunity to present locally and out-of-state on topics related to dance/movement therapy (DMT) and experiential therapies in the treatment of eating disorders, substance abuse, and co-occurring disorders.
 I've enjoyed dancing for fun and professionally with training in styles such as ballet, jazz, modern dance, and Puerto Rican folkloric dances amongst others.
 In 2014 I completed an accredited training program through DIVIDA called Ballroom University with master teacher Tommye Giacchino.
-I love to dance and perform when able, and during my free time you may find me enjoying nature or spending time with loved ones.
+I love to dance and perform when able, and during my free time you may find me enjoying nature, watching a good show, or spending time with loved ones.